Test and Exam Prep

 Preparation: The Key to Success on Standardized Exams and Tests

 While college and graduate school admissions tests theoretically provide a snapshot of a student’s academic achievement, earning high scores requires students to not only demonstrate their skills and knowledge but also their understanding of the exam they are taking.
 During the past 15 years, our highly qualified and experienced Tutor Doctor team, under the leadership of Jessica Bush, has worked with students in their homes to develop personalized test taking strategies in Bergen County NJ and Rockland County NY.
-By working with students on an individual basis, our tutors in Northern NJ tailor their instruction to play to their pupils’ strengths while working with them to overcome their challenges.
+By working with students on an individual basis, the tutors we work with in Northern NJ tailor their instruction to play to their pupils’ strengths while working with them to overcome their challenges.

-Professional Tutoring Services Throughout Bergen County NJ and Rockland County NY for Admissions and Aptitude Tests
+Professional tutoring Services Throughout Bergen County NJ and Rockland County NY for Admissions and Aptitude Tests

 Tests are the most stressful events in a student’s educational career.